All Episodes

 Stay with us, folks.

-I want to list this uh montage again, folks, and I want to take you back in time, remind you of some things.
+I want to list this montage again, folks, and I want to take you back in time, remind you of some things.

-Uh we'll start with Leahy.
+We'll start with Leahy.

 We'll go through Moran.

-Uh Pelosi again, but it's Moran I want to focus on.
+I don't need to hear Pulsi, Pelosi again, but it's Moran I want to focus on.

 But here is that montage.

-Whether it's because we're not used to seeing poverty so visible, or the results of institutional racism so stark, or because of just pure incompetence.
+Whether it's because we're not used to seeing poverty so visible or the results of institutional racism so stark, or because of just pure incompetence, it was criminal to abandon thousands and thousands of men and women, mothers and children, grandparents to rot in the squalor of complete government neglect.

-There has to be an immediate, rigorous and harsh determination of accountability for this criminal neglect.
+There has to be an immediate, rigorous, and harsh determination of accountability for this criminal neglect.

-Stop the take.
+Stop the tape.

 Does this not demonstrate, folks, how impotent members of Congress are and how irrelevant they are?

-Sit around, point fingers at blame.
+Sit around, point fingers of blame.

 I tell you what we need to know, Congressman.

-Congressman Pelosi, Congressman Moran, Senator Leahy, we need to know right now, before any future disaster hits the nation, your solution to any future hurricanes, earthquakes, and tornadoes for every town, every country and state in America.
+Congressman Pelosi, Congressman Moran, Senator Leahy, we need to know right now, before any future disaster hits the nation, your solution to any future hurricanes, earthquakes, and tornadoes for every town, every country, and state in America.

 Let's see it now before they occur.